 Dear Heavenly Father, thank you for having the patience to keep repeating yourself until we get it right.
 Please forgive our stubbornness and teach us to pay close attention.
 In Jesus’ name, amen.

-Read Further — Need help learning to listen to God?
+Additional Resource: Need help learning to listen to God?
 Take a look at this free resource.